 Phthalates: Performance enhancing… or not?

 Phthalates enhance the performance of fragrances in many personal care products, including sunscreens.
-However, they have been associated with hormonal and developmental problems along with respiratory issues such as asthma and allergies — which puts them front and center as harmful ingredients in sunscreens that should be kept off our skin.
+However, these sunscreen chemicals have been associated with hormonal and developmental problems along with respiratory issues such as asthma and allergies — which puts them front and center as harmful ingredients in sunscreens that should be kept off our skin.

 And the worst part?
 They often hide behind the term “fragrance” on ingredient lists, making them harder to spot.